Dr. Craig Williamson

 As part of his service to the scientific and global community, Craig serves on several national and international panels and review boards including the United Nations Environment Programme Environmental Effects Assessment Panel (UNEP EEAP) on ozone depletion and climate change, and the Freshwater Indicators Technical Team for the National Climate Assessment (NCA FITT).

 The UNEP EEAP keeps all of the nations that ratified the Montreal Protocol informed about the current status of ozone depletion and climate change through an annual report to the United Nations.
-The latest full UNEP EEAP report appeared in 2011 and is available at the UNEP EEAP web site, and in the special issue of Photochemical and Photobiological Sciences.
+The latest full UNEP EEAP report appeared in the special issue of Photochemical and Photobiological Sciences.
 Smaller annual reports are also published each year, with major reports every 4 years.

 Williamson, C. E., R. Zepp, R. Lucas, S. Madronich, A. T. Austin, C. L. Ballare, M. Norval, B. Sulzberger, A. Bais, R. McKenzie, S. Robinson, D.-P. Hader, N. D. Paul, J. F. Bornman.
 2014.
 Solar ultraviolet radiation in a changing climate.
 Nature Climate Change 4: 434-441.
 PDF

 Grimm, N. B., F. S. Chapin, B. Bierwagen, P. Gonzalez, P. M. Groffman, Y. Q. Luo, F. Melton, K. Nadelhoffer, A. Pairis, P. A. Raymond, J. Schimel, and C. E. Williamson.
 2013.
 The impacts of climate change on ecosystem structure and function.
 Frontiers in Ecology and the Environment 11: 474-482.
 Other highlights of the National Climate Assessment were published in this same special issue of FEE.